 Winter is the perfect time to see the monumental garden at Stowe in Buckinghamshire glisten with crisp frost, with mist drifting across the lakes.
 There are more than 250 acres of garden to explore with lakes, classical temples, winding paths and woods created by some of the greatest minds of gardening design and architecture, including Lancelot ‘Capability’ Brown and William Kent.

 At Bodnant Garden in Conwy, Wales, the winter garden is relatively new and, with its winter colours and scents, it brightens up even the coldest of winter days – the perfect place for a post-Christmas walk.
 At weekends during the winter months you’ll be able to enjoy a warming cup of tea in the bottom of the garden at the Dell tea stop.
 With hot drinks, snacks and a warming fire, it’s the perfect place to pause and reflect while on your way round the garden.

 Visitors to Mottisfont in Hampshire can enjoy the National Trust’s newest winter garden, whose plants are at their most beautiful when others are in hibernation.
 Gullies of foliage plants appear to wind through the banks of willow and spill into the stream and, as winter creeps in, the garden becomes a refuge for late flowering shrubs and sweet-smelling winter honeysuckle.
 We love the striking corridor of ancient trees below.

 Whichever path you take through the woods at Wallington in Northumberland, whether it’s the winding Serpentine Path or the longer path that loops around the China Pond and past the impressive Portico House, the tranquillity of the landscape will surround you.
 Discover the mini-lake covered in a sprinkling of frost and the enchanting walled garden.
 There is also a beautiful Edwardian conservatory, originally created as a Winter Garden, which is home to an array of beautiful plants throughout the year.
-The grounds at Wallington are open all year round, including Christmas Day, and are the perfect place to walk off your Christmas dinner.
+The grounds at Wallington are open all year round, and are the perfect place for a winter walk.